asator69/mytest/README.md

-# Documentation of the Geotest
+# Indobiosys WebGIS Docs

+<h4>*** Work in Progress ***</h4>

 <h3>Purpose</h3><br>

-This Repository aims at provide the documentation and Userguide to the 'Project' Geotest Implementation.
+This Repository provides the documentation of building the Indobiosys WebGIS 'IBIS'. using PostGIS as Geodatabase and Leaflet.

-<h3>Using Geoserver in a Desktop GIS</h3>

-1. QGIS
+<a href="http://www.indobiosys.org">Indobiosys Project</a>

+<h3>PostGIS Database</h3>

+1. Supplied by the MfN-Geoserver for Integration in a DesktopGIS